 PA: Yes.
 Because every interest each year earns more interest in the next year.
 That is what is called compound interest.
 That’s why Albert Einstein called it the 8th wonder of the world.
 It is not how much you save but the consistency with which you save.

-DK: From what Patrick has been saying, I want to tell you something I put in practice.
+DK: From what Patrick has been saying, I want to tell you something I put into practice.
 15 years ago, I decided to open an account where I was saving for my wife’s retirement.
-I began with 50,000 , then 80,000 and now it is 100,000.
+I began with 50,000 then 80,000 and now it is 100,000.
 I began in 2003.
 My goal was that by the time she turned 50, she could be earning a certain amount of interest on a regular basis.
 As I speak, that account has about 45 million shillings.
 The interest has been compounding.
 The money saved is about 25 million, but the interest is about 20 million.

 If that 100,000 shillings was not being put aside on a monthly basis.
 That money is a lot but also little depending on what you are going to do.
 That’s the 8th wonder of the world.